-- Make sure you pack the brown sugar when measuring, this ensures you get the right amount.
+- Pack the brown sugar: Make sure you pack the brown sugar when measuring, this ensures you get the right amount.

-- Don’t over-mix the bread, stir it long enough to remove the lumps and then bake.
+- Don’t over-mix: Stir the batter just long enough to remove the lumps and then bake.

-- Avoid strong flavored oils like olive oil or coconut oil, vegetable or canola oil often work best.
+- Use the right kind of oil: Avoid strong flavored oils like olive oil or coconut oil, vegetable or canola oil often work best.

-- Cover the bread with foil at 30 minutes to help stop the top from over-browning.
+- Cover the bread with foil at 30 minutes: This helps stop the top from over-browning the bread.

 Pumpkin bread is a lot like banana bread.
 It’s a sweet quick bread that is perfect for a quick breakfast or a mid-afternoon snack.

 I often eat it plain or add a small amount of butter on top.
 You could also heat it up a little and top it with Nutella, cream cheese, apple butter, or other butters or jams.

 Pumpkin bread needs to be kept at room temperature or below.
 To store it, first let the bread cool completely on a wire rack.
 After it is completely cool, tightly wrap the bread in plastic wrap or place it in an airtight container.
 You can then store it on your counter for about 5 days.

 If you like warm slices of bread, you can slice a piece off and lightly toast it in your toaster oven or a standard toaster.
 You can also microwave it for 10 seconds!

 I am so excited to finally be sharing this super soft, easy Pumpkin Bread recipe with all of you.
 We have been testing it for the past 3 years and I finally feel that I got the recipe perfect to be able to say it’s as good (if not better!) then the Starbucks’ Pumpkin Bread!